 Why AI testing tools matter in today’s software development

-Contemporary apps are more complex than ever with their distributed architectures, microservices, and rapid release cycles.
+Contemporary apps are more complex than ever with distributed architectures, microservices, and rapid release cycles — challenges that AI testing tools are designed to handle.
 In this light, traditional testing falls short of the mark in this environment.

 Speed constraints: Release cycles have shortened.
 The 14th edition of Capgemini’s World Quality Report highlights that 58% of companies find it challenging to keep up with the pace of software changes.
 The unassuming hint to adopt something new.